Lari Pittman: Exhibitions

 In 1996 Pittman's work was the subject of a mid career survey at the Los Angeles County Museum of Art.
 Describing his work as "encumbered, tethered, tied-in, [and[ chaperoned,” Leah Olmen of ArtNews asserts Pittman's work is about "History and sexuality, memory and experience, philosophy and poetry, humor and rage share the stage in exquisite imbalance, the whole a manifesto against reductionism and an endorsement."

+In 2016, The Huntington exhibited Lari Pittman: Mood Books, an exhibit of six monumental illustrated books.

 In 2019, Pittman had a solo retrospective show titled "Declaration of Independence" at the Hammer Museum in Westwood, Los Angeles.
 Christopher Knight of the Los Angeles Times recalled, "For the first time, the Hammer has turned over virtually all its main exhibition spaces to a comprehensive survey of a single artist — a testament to his singular achievement and broad influence."
 Knight expands, "Pittman’s work is often discussed in terms of its radical commitments to adornment.
 Spectacular gardens, decorated eggs, blue and white porcelains, Dutch still lifes and Spanish interiors, ladies and gentlemen taking tea in drawing rooms — the list is endless, stuffed into jam-packed paintings."

 Pittman's first solo show in South Korea opened at Lehmann Maupin in Seoul.

 Pittman is currently represented by Regen Projects in Los Angeles.